MicrosoftDocs/mesh-docs/mesh/Setup/Content/setup-azure-mesh-guide.md

 Now, a user with Content contributor privileges will be able to create, manage, or customize events in Mesh, and use the Mesh Toolkit Uploader to upload environment to each Mesh world they are a Content contributor in.

-For more detail, see the MeshApp Infrastructure section.
-(HEADERLINK)
+For more detail, see the [MeshApp Infrastructure article](../../Create/Developing%20for%20Mesh/Scripting%20your%20scene%20logic/cloud-scripting-infrastructure.md).

 ### Mesh users